 Before Wellcome, she pursued a research career, at University College London and Imperial College, and then in the pharma industry.
 Alyson spent 13 years working in drug discovery at Novartis, ultimately leading a therapeutic area responsible for a portfolio of projects from target discovery and preclinical development to clinical trials.

 She has experience in neuroscience, respiratory and gastrointestinal research areas.

-Mark Henderson leads all aspects of our communications, with a particular focus on building and sustaining Wellcome's reputation and influence so that our work contributes more to health and society.
-His team's responsibilities include brand, media relations, digital products, content, campaigns, design and understanding our audiences.
+Mark Henderson leads all aspects of our communications and public engagement, with a particular focus on building and sustaining trust, influence and Wellcome's reputation so that our work contributes more to health and society.
+His team's responsibilities include public engagement, brand, media relations, digital products, content, campaigns, design and understanding our audiences.